South African criminal law: Reasonable foreseeability

-In S v Thebus 2003 (6) SA 505 (CC), the Constitutional Court considered the active-association form of common purpose.
+In S v Thebus, the Constitutional Court considered the active-association form of common purpose.
 The court held that, in its then-current form, the doctrine violated a number of constitutional rights.
 The formulation in Mgedezi, however, passed constitutional muster.

 It can no longer be said, then, that common-purpose doctrine is part of the old order, since it has been ratified as constitutional in the new one.

 Thebus has been criticised, though, for having dispensed with the causation element, and for its infringement on the presumption of innocence and the requirement that the prosecution prove each element of the crime.

 See Burchell 580-588; Snyman 263-272.

 WHEN DOES A COMMON PURPOSE ARISE?

 Differences of opinion about the precise moment when a common purpose arises were resolved by the Appellate Division in its unanimous judgment in S v Motaung 1990 (4) SA 485 (A), delivered by Hoexter JA who concluded that the matter must be decided with reference to legal principle.
 Hoexter JA held that a distinction should be drawn between "participation in a common purpose to kill which begins before the deceased has been fatally wounded and such participation which begins thereafter but while the deceased is still alive."

 Hoexter JA reached the conclusion that, where there is a reasonable possibility that a joiner-in (or late-comer) acceded to a common purpose to kill only after the deceased had been fatally injured by another, and that the joiner-in had done nothing to expedite the death of the deceased, he could not be found guilty of murder but only of attempted murder.

 Of course, if the joiner-in does perpetrate conduct which expedites the death of the deceased then he may be liable as a co-perpetrator in his own right.